Duncan A. McMillan

 - Impairment of the defendant’s faculties caused primarily by a lawfully prescribed drug for an existing medical condition and the amount of the drug taken was within the prescribed dose.

-- The defendant’s voluntary submission to a mental health facility for an assessment after he/she was charged with the impaired driving offense for which he/she is being sentenced.
+- The defendant’s voluntary submission to a mental health facility for an assessment after he/she was charged with the impaired driving offense for which he/she is being sentenced, and voluntary participation in any recommended treatment.

 General Sentencing Guidelines

-As indicated above, if two grossly aggravating factors exist, Level 1 punishment must be imposed.
-If one grossly aggravating factor exists, Level 2 punishment must be imposed.
+In summary, if three grossly aggravating factors are found to exist, Level A1 punishment is required.
+If two grossly aggravating factors exist, Level 1 punishment must be imposed.
+Further, if one grossly aggravating factor under 20-179(c)(4) exists, Level 1 punishment must be imposed.
+If only one grossly aggravating factor (other than a grossly aggravating factor under 20-179(c)(4) exists), Level 2 punishment must be imposed.

 If no grossly aggravating factors exist, the sentencing Judge weighs the evidence of aggravating and mitigating factors to determine whether the aggravating factors outweigh the mitigating factors, whether the aggravating factors and mitigating factors substantially counter balance one another, or whether the mitigating factors outweigh the aggravating factors.